SupplyFrame/grunf/README.md

 * **v0.3.12**
   - Added a option that can execute a script when receive an error.

+* **v0.4.01**
+  - Added Rolling file option.

 * **v0.3.11**
-  - Added UnknownHostException and ConnectException to Riemann adapter
+  - Added UnknownHostException and ConnectException to Riemann adapter.

 * **v0.3.10**
   - Use thread executor to send message to riemann asynchronously.